hernaneBraga/hernaneBraga/README.md

 ---
 ## Optimization and Engineering

+- __[The mutation repository:](https://github.com/hernaneBraga/Evolutionary_Computing)__ projects implemented on the Evolutionary Computing course using Jupyter Notebooks and Python.
+Genetic Algorithms (GA) are applied to solve The N-queens problem, the Knapsack problem, and the Weasel Program.
+Application of Differential Evolution (DE) and Participle Optimization Swarm (PSO) methods to optimize non-convex multimodal functions.

+- __[Dynamic Systems Modeling:](https://github.com/hernaneBraga/Dynamic_Systems_Modeling)__ using parametric and non-parametric methods for modeling the transfer function on a linear dynamic system.
+Undergrad projects for the Dynamic Systems Modeling at UFMG.

 - __[Choosing the best way:](https://github.com/hernaneBraga/TD)__ finding the best solution for 250 instances of a multi-objective Sales Man Problem (TSP) using Simulated Annealing (SA) neighborhood structures.
 The problem solutions were analyzed and selected using decision theory methods: Analytic Hierarchy Process (AHP), ELECTRE I, and PROMETHEE II.
 Undergrad project for the Decision Theory course.

-- __[Dynamic Systems Modeling:](https://github.com/hernaneBraga/Dynamic_Systems_Modeling)__ using parametric and non-parametric methods for modeling the transfer function on a linear dynamic system.
-Undergrad projects for the Dynamic Systems Modeling at UFMG.

 - __[Optimizing drunkness and bar bills:](https://github.com/hernaneBraga/Pesquisa-Operacional-UFMG)__ the Knapsack problem was applied to safely optimize the money spent and the Blood Alcohol Concentration (BAC).
 Undergrad project for Operation Research course.